mariushelf/cookiecutter_python/{{ cookiecutter.project_slug }}/README.md

 You can upload the package either from your local machine via twine, or by using Github actions.

+The following instructions guide you through the process of releasing to the actual, official PyPI.

+Further down, there are instructions to release to the PyPI test server, or to custom Python Package indexes.

 ## Release with Github actions